Exploring Robotics and Self-Driving Vehicles with mBot A STEM Lab with mBot and Scratch Code

 Teacher Support is provided throughout the term to make sure teachers are comfortable with the lessons, robots, and coding.

 Easy to Teach STEM Curriculum

-Teacher-led lessons follow the 5-E learning model, are in fun themes and provide over 40 hours of STEAM and coding activities with worksheets, videos, and step-by-step instructions.
-Hands-on activities in 15-30 minutes are flexible for classes, clubs, after-school, or camps.
+Teacher-led lessons follow the 5-E learning model, and are in fun Self-Driving Vehicle themes themes.
+Students learn how to control the robot with code to drive, make turns, park, stay in the lanes, detect lights, engage adaptive cruise control, and participate in races and competitions.
+The pre-developed 5-E lessons provide over 40 hours of STEAM and coding activities with worksheets, videos, and step-by-step instructions.
+Hands-on activities in 15-20 minutes are flexible for classes, clubs, after-school, or camps.
 Lessons are aligned to NGSS, CS-K12, ISTE, and CC standards.

-Science: Apply the scientific method, NGSS engineering and physical science: light and sound waves, forces and interactions, energy, structure and properties of matter.
+Science: Apply the scientific method, NGSS engineering and physical science: light and sound waves, forces and interactions, energy, structure and properties of matter, engineering design.

 Technology: Coding; Analyze problems and design algorithms, use logic and develop reasoning, use variables, control, data analysis, sequence, debug, troubleshoot, understand impacts of computing: culture, social interactions.

 Engineering: Apply NGSS engineering design with projects involving line following, avoiding obstacles, sensors, motors, calibration, and systems.
 Learn common systems of smart vehicles and how they function.

 Arts: Writing, reading non-fiction works, timelines, story telling, STEM careers, and creating multimedia presentations.